DaviHynh/SDL2-Windows-Setup/README.md

 3. Extract the file.
 4. Inside the SDL2-2.28.5 folder, you should see two different folders containing mingw in the name.
 5. i686-w64-mingw32 contains 32-bit libraries and x86_64-w64-mingw32 contains 64-bit libraries.
 I use the 64-bit version.
 6. Inside these folders is an include and lib folder.
-You need to add them to the base directory for every new project.
-7. You can also add them to a single folder in the base directory.
-I would name this folder sdl2dev.
-8. You also need to include SDL2.dll in the base directory for every new project.
-It is located in the bin folder.
+There is also a bin folder that contains SDL2.dll.
+7. Create a new folder named `sdl2dev` and drag the include and lib folder into it.
+8. For every new project, include the `sdl2dev` folder and the SDL2.dll file (inside the bin folder) in the base directory.
+9. For simplicity, you can move these files into another folder and copy/paste for any new project.

 The final project workspace should look something like this: